awsdocs/aws-security-hub-user-guide/doc_source/securityhub-cis-controls.md

 For a trail that is enabled in all Regions in an account, CloudTrail sends log files from all those Regions to a CloudWatch Logs log group\.

-Security Hub recommends that you send CloudTrail logs to CloudWatch Logs\.
+CIS recommends that you send CloudTrail logs to CloudWatch Logs\.

 **Note**
  The intent of this recommendation is to ensure that account activity is being captured, monitored, and appropriately alarmed on\.
 CloudWatch Logs is a native way to accomplish this using AWS services but doesn't preclude the use of an alternate solution\.